About Carol Law Conklin

 It was later, in the Berkshire Hills of Western Massachusetts, that she found her medium, Batik: an ancient method of painting on fabric with wax and dyes.
 Fascinated by this ancient art form, Carol produced lots of art work.
 Nature, the seasons, cycles, mythological and primordial themes were and still are Carol’s inspiration.
 Her work was shown in many New England Galleries and a one person show was exhibited at the Ghent Gallery in Norfolk Virginia.
 Her Batik were sold across this country and abroad.

 It was in the Berkshire Hills that Carol met her husband, Richard Conklin, a young dairy farmer and they purchased a farm in upper eastern New York at the foothills of the Adirondack Mountains.
 It was named Amity Farm (which means friendship) and was named after a Morgan horse that Carol owned.
 There in Hartford, they had a happy herd of jersey dairy cows that were grazed rotationally for the warm months of the year.
+(Carol has written several essays about this time, and you can read them here: Farm Saga.)
 After twenty-eight years Richard’s knees suffered and the farm was sold.
-Carol returned to her artwork and her batik have more recently been shown in local galleries and also featured in “Catapult” an online Arts Magazine.
+Carol returned to her artwork.